This post was originally written on July 5, 2017. Now updated with the latest major developments from last week summarized at the bottom.

 There have been various reports of drugs that treat cancer being able to repigment hair in rare instances.
 For example:

 Several studies as sell as numerous online anecdotal reports suggest that Fo-Ti root can darken grey hair.
 Fo-Ti is also knows as Fallopia multiflora and Polygonum multiflorum.
-Make sure to read reviews and search for user experiences in relation to hair color changes before purchasing Fo-Ti.
+Make sure to read reviews and search for user experiences in relation to hair color changes before purchasing Fo-Ti root.

 Antidepressants such as Selective Serotonin Reuptake Inhibitors (SSRIs) have been known to cause hair loss.
 However, in 2017, a report from Germany discussed how Fluoxetine promoted hair follicle pigmentation.
 However, the work was done in dissected sample hair from two females and not on actual scalps.